mpalaourg/starter-academic/content/authors/admin/_index.md

   url: https://www.auth.gr/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Machine Learning with a healthy pinch of problem solving.
+bio: My research interests include ML with a healthy pinch of problem solving.

 # Interests to show in About widget
 interests: